arc-l/dipn/README.md

 * Use `utils/mask-auto-annotate.py` to automatically annotate objects by color.

 # Info
-The code is based on https://github.com/andyzeng/visual-pushing-grasping, so this code is not "clean".
-There are some old parts from VPG which have not been used.
+The code has dependencies over https://github.com/andyzeng/visual-pushing-grasping".

-The code containes DINP and DQN + GN
+The code contaies DINP and DQN + GN